semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 !!! note
     In this case it is possible to start a `patterns` AND operation with a `pattern-not`, because there is an implicit `pattern: ...` that matches the content of the metavariable.

-The `metavariable-pattern` operator is also very useful in combination with `pattern-either`:
+It is also useful in combination with `pattern-either`:

 <iframe src="https://semgrep.dev/embed/editor?snippet=Aw88" border="0" frameBorder="0" width="100%" height="435"></iframe>